 As great as this option sounds, sometimes they do not allow you to win a lot of money so you might not have enough to start your business.
 They also require you to do a lot of upfront work and pitch your business idea in front of judges.
 It’s also necessarily competitive.
 You could do a lot of work and not win anything.

-Ycombinator is probably the most famous competition, but you can find more competitions for 2021 on Growth Mentor.
+Ycombinator is probably the most famous competition, but you can find more on Growth Mentor.
 Also check colleges and universities near you to see if they have an entrepreneurship program or any business plan competitions that they hold or know about.

 5. Individual Development Accounts

-Another one of the best ways to finance a business?
+Another way to finance a business?
 Through a government program called Individual Development Accounts (IDA).

 These are great if you only need a small amount of money.
 They are basically savings accounts that offer you a 200% return on your money up to a certain amount (generally $4,000).